NBA Live 99: Reception

 The game received "favorable" reviews on all platforms according to video game review aggregator GameRankings.
 AllGame gave the PC version four stars out of five, saying that the game delivers "a full basketball experience.
 Multiple seasons could literally keep a player busy for years which makes one wonder if anyone will really need the next version."
 Computer Games Strategy Plus gave the same PC version three stars out of five, however, saying, "there's little compelling reason to choose NBA Live 99 over its previous version.
 Unlike the amazing FIFA games, the pressure to deliver an all-new game on a yearly basis is causing the NBA Live franchise to spin its wheels."
 In Japan, where the PlayStation version was ported for release on April 28, 1999, Famitsu gave it a score of 28 out of 40.

+In its first month of release, the PlayStation version of NBA Live 99 was the seventh best-selling home console game in the United States.
 The PC version was nominated for the "Best Sports Game of the Year" award at IGNs Best of 1998 Awards, which ultimately went to NFL Blitz.
 It was also nominated for the "Sports Game of the Year" award at GameSpots Best & Worst of 1998 Awards, which ultimately went to FIFA 99.
 However, it won the award for "Best Sports Game" at the Fifth Annual PC Gamer Awards.